 Sign up for your spot today or work through a potential article concept by emailing your name and a working title of your proposed piece to [email protected].

 Do you have an article ready?
-View our submission guidelines below and email your submissions as a .doc, .docx, or Google Doc to [email protected] by Tuesday, October 29th.
+View our newly updated submission guidelines below, and email your submissions as a .doc, .docx, or Google Doc to [email protected] by Tuesday, February 4th.

 For inspiration, check out past issues of Alki.